directus-labs/guest-authoring/copy-this-template-directory/index.md

     }
 }
 ```
-### EditPostView Struct:

 ### Properties:

-- **post**: Represents the post to be edited.
+- `post`: Represents the post to be edited.
-- **isEditMode**: A binding to a boolean indicating whether the view is in edit mode.
+- `isEditMode`: A binding to a boolean indicating whether the view is in edit mode.
-- **accessToken**: Optional access token for authentication.
+- `accessToken`: Optional access token for authentication.
-- **editedTitle**: A state variable to hold the edited title of the post.
+- `editedTitle`: A state variable to hold the edited title of the post.
-- **editedContent**: A state variable to hold the edited content of the post.
+- `editedContent`: A state variable to hold the edited content of the post.

 ### Initializer:

 - Initializes the view with the provided `post`, `isEditMode`, and `accessToken`.
-- Initializes the `editedTitle` and `editedContent` state variables with the initial values of the post's title and content, respectively.
+- Initializes the `editedTitle` and `editedContent` state variables with the initial values of the post's `title` and `content`.

 ### Body View: